-1. The academic department or program will forward to the dean of the college a completed course reinstatement form in Curriculog.
+1. The academic department or program will submit a course reinstatement form in Modern Campus Curriculum, which will be routed to the appropriate committees for approval.

 2. If the college dean concurs with the department request, the form will be sent to the Dean Graduate Studies.